-Mindfulness could be an active coping mechanism for mothers who are faced with the stress of having a newborn who is diagnosed with congenital heart disease (CHD), reveals a new study.//
+Mindfulness can be an active coping mechanism to ease stress in mothers who have a newborn diagnosed with congenital heart disease (CHD).

 A team of nurse-researchers from Children's Hospital of Philadelphia (CHOP) and the University of Pennsylvania School of Nursing (Penn Nursing) published a study in the Journal of Pediatric Nursing in which they gathered perspectives on coping mechanisms from focus groups with 14 mothers of critically ill infants, and explored the feasibility of mindfulness as a stress-reduction technique.